EMBRYOPSIDA Pirani & Prado

 All groups below are crown groups, nearly all are extant.
 Characters mentioned are those of the immediate common ancestor of the group, contains explanatory material, () features common in clade, exact status unclear.

-Evolution.
-Divergence & Distribution.
-For discussion as to where characters of pollen morphology and development are to be placed on the tree, see Taylor and Osborn (2006) and also Friis et al. (2009b); it partly depends on how the characters are defined and partly on the recent discovery of fossil Nymphaeales that do not have the pollen characteristics of extant members of the clade.
-For vessel evolution in angiosperms, including that in Nymphaeales, see the Amorellales page.
+M. L. Taylor and Osborn (2006) and also Friis et al. (2009b) discuss as to where characters of pollen morphology and development are to be placed on the tree; the actual position depends partly on how the characters are defined and partly on the recent discovery of fossil Nymphaeales that do not have the pollen characteristics of extant members of the clade.
+For vessel evolution in angiosperms, including that in Nymphaeales, see the Amborellales page.

 Phylogeny.
 For discussion of the relationships of Nymphaeales, see the Magnoliophyta node.